gracefuldev/idw/SYLLABUS.md

 - I'm not an expert in this stuff.
 I just know about some useful tools.
 Let's   explore them together!
 - **Stop guessing, start investigating!**
 - Scope:
+  - I want you to go away knowing that these tools exist and what kinds of information you can get from them.
+We won't cover setup or go in depth on any of them.
   - This is about **“Surveillance Tools”**: tools that enable you to get an exhaustive view of how a program is interacting with its world, and to some degree what paths it is going down internally.
   - There’s a lot of overlap with **tracing tools**.
 But we’re going to be mostly ignoring the performance optimization aspects of tracing, and we’re also going to be looking at some tools outside the tracing space.
   - This is about the gray area between *debugging* and *understanding*.
 Tools and techniques that are useful for building understanding of what’s actually going on in your own code, the libraries you use, and the tools you rely on.